Air Fryer Canned Refrigerated Biscuits

 For the oven style air fryers with multiple trays, try to cook them in one layer at a time.
 Cook just one rack at a time by using the middle rack position so that they cook more evenly.
 You still might have to flip them.
 If you have a small air fryer, you will have to cook them in batches.
 Or you had store them in the fridge for up to a day raw, then cook them the next day.

-- If you cook two or three racks at a time, the bottom racks farthest away from the heating element will cook slower and raw.
+• If you cook two or three racks at a time, the bottom racks are farthest away from the heating element.
+These biscuits will cook slower and more raw in the center.

-- The top rack closest to the heating element will cook too hot and you’ll burn the outside before the inside cooks.
+• The top rack closest to the heating element will cook too hot.
+You’ll burn the outside before the inside cooks.

 Problems with cooking canned refrigerated biscuits in Air Fryers